Apr 13, 2020

 The battle continues…

 As the pandemic continues to shut down economies around the world and Biotech companies are at war to win the battle against the virus, other treatments have geared interest in the public, such as the medicine used to treat malaria, chloroquine, for example.
-Investors continue scanning for successful stocks to monetize on and as we saw from Netflix and Domino’s, those are not limited to the Big Pharma.
+Investors continue scanning for successful global stocks to monetize on and as we saw from Netflix and Domino’s, those are not limited to the Big Pharma.
 A tip for all investors and traders: watch this space!